couchbase-partners/google-gcp-marketplace-k8s-example/README.md

 `make app/install`

-Now that the operator is deployed, we wait until the operator shows as available:
+Now that the operator is deployed, wait until the operator shows as available:

 `kubectl get deployments --watch`

-Control-C to cancel the watch after that the operator shows available.
+Use the shortcut __Control-C__ to cancel the watch after that the operator shows available.

 Deploy your Couchbase cluster with:

 `kubectl apply -f created-cb-cluster.yaml`

-Wait until at least the first node is ready
+Wait until at least the first node is ready:

 `kubectl get pods --watch`

-Control-C to cancel the watch after at least one is ready.
+Use the shortcut __Control-C__ to cancel the watch after at least one is ready.

+Forward ports so that the Couchbase Web Console can be accessed from a local browser.

-To forward ports so we can access the Couchbase WebUI, open a new terminal window and run:
+Open a new terminal window and run:

 `kubectl port-forward cb-cluster-member-0000 8091:8091`